Privacy Statement Effective from 25 May 2018

 We also transfer data if this is necessary in order to perform our agreements with you.
-For example, we use third parties such as SWIFT to enable you to make payments internationally.
+For example, we use third parties such as SWIFT to enable you to make payments.
 These third parties are subject to supervision by their local regulators.
 This may mean that your payment and transaction data are transferred to other parties in countries that do not enjoy the same level of personal data protection as the European Union.

 If your personal data are processed in a country with a different level of data protection, this may mean that your personal data are the subject of investigations by competent national authorities in the countries where the relevant information is held.
 We also provide your data to other parties that we need to involve in the context of providing our services, such as lawyers.

 If we transfer your data to other parties outside the European Union, we take additional measures to protect your data.
 In some countries outside the European Union, the rules for protecting your data are different from those that apply within Europe.
 If we make use of a third party located outside the European Union, and if the European Commission believes that the country in which this third party is located does not offer adequate protection in the area of personal data processing, we will only transfer your data if other, suitable guarantees are in place, such as the contractual arrangement approved by the European Commission, or on the basis of the Privacy Shield (United States).